James1412/study_timer/README.md

 ### State Management

-I used MVVM architecture with Riverpod v2 for this project.
+In this project, I started with MVVM architecture with Provider and migrated to Riverpod v2.